Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Tokyo Accessible Alternative: Nijigen no Mori (Awaji Island) features "Ichiraku Ramen" within the Naruto & Boruto Shinobi Village attraction

 Kishimoto attended Kyushu Sangyo University and frequented Ichiraku Ramen near campus.
-The shop name, location personality, and menu inspired the manga's most beloved food location.
+Shop name, location, and menu all inspired the manga's most beloved food location.
 When the original shop closed in 2014, several Ichiraku locations in Fukuoka continued operations under new management.

-For Tokyo-based pilgrims unable to reach Fukuoka or Hyogo Prefecture's Nijigen no Mori theme park, this represents a knowledge gap rather than a practical destination.
-However, several ramen shops in Tokyo create Naruto-themed menu items during collaboration periods, though without the historical significance of the original Ichiraku location.
+Pilgrims unable to reach Fukuoka or Hyogo's Nijigen no Mori theme park face a knowledge gap rather than a practical destination.
+Several Tokyo ramen shops create Naruto-themed menu items during collaboration periods, though without the historical significance of the original Ichiraku location.

 Get There by Rail

-The Japan Rail Pass covers most pilgrimage routes.
+The Japan Rail Pass covers pilgrimage routes and otaku district day trips.
 Compare 7, 14, and 21-day options — prices recently dropped.

 Compare JR Pass PricesRegional Theme Park Alternative